Compact Neural Network Algorithm for Electrocardiogram Classification: Methodology

-Principal Component Analysis (PCA) is a statistical method that reduces the dimensionality of data, condensing it into key components that capture the most significant information.
-PCA has proven to be valuable in ECG analysis and signal processing, particularly in the extraction of patterns and the identification of physiological disorders \cite{castells2007principal}.
-In addition, PCA has been used in the classification of cardiac arrhythmias to reduce data dimensionality while preserving critical features \cite{378434}.
-We implemented three components derived from PCA as features for classification within our neural network model.
+Among these strategies, dimensionality reduction plays a crucial role in enhancing model efficiency while preserving essential information.
+Principal Component Analysis (PCA) is a statistical method that reduces the dimensionality of data.
+PCA is widely employed in signal studies to condense the data into key components that capture the most significant information and intricate characteristics.
+Interestingly, PCA has proven to be valuable in ECG analysis and signal processing.
+It is a particularly effective tool for extracting patterns and identifying physiological abnormalities. \cite{castells2007principal}.
+Additionally, researchers have employed PCA for the classification of arrhythmic diseases to reduce data dimensionality while preserving critical features \cite{378434}.
+For this work, we included three components derived from PCA as features for classification.

-As demonstrated by Sadhukhan et al. \cite{sadhukhan2018automated}, mathematical transformations yield significant features that enhance ECG interpretation and support classification tasks.
-We implemented the Discrete Fourier Transform (DFT) on each ECG signal.
-Fourier decomposition has been effectively utilized for biometric identification in ECG signals, enabling models to achieve accuracies above 97\% \cite{9858160}.
-The DFT of a sequence $X=\{x_0, x_1, \dots, x_{N-1} \}$ is defined by the following expression:
+Another component of our feature engineering strategy involved applying mathematical transformations to the ECG signals.
+As demonstrated by Sadhukhan \textit{et al.}~\cite{sadhukhan2018automated}, such transformations can extract discriminative features that enhance the interpretability of ECG data and substantially improve classification performance.
+Accordingly, we applied the Discrete Fourier Transform (DFT) to each ECG signal.
+The Fourier transform has been widely used in ECG analysis as a feature extraction tool, enabling models to achieve classification accuracies exceeding 97\%~\cite{9858160}.
+The DFT of a sequence \( x_0, x_1, \dots, x_{N-1} \) is defined as follows:

 where \( X_k \) represents the \( k \)-th frequency component of the DFT, and \( x_n \) are the time-domain samples with \( n = 0, 1, \dots, N-1 \).
-Here, \( N \) is the number of samples in the sequence, and \( e^{-i 2 \pi \frac{k n}{N}} \) is the complex exponential function that represents the basis functions of the Fourier transform.
-The DFT converts the original time-domain signal into its frequency components, which are represented by the complex values \( X_k \).
-The Fourier algorithm generates a set of complex numbers that represent the magnitude and phase the signal’s frequency components.
-This data is then processed to obtain its skewness and kurtosis.
+Here, \( N \) is the number of samples in the sequence, and \( e^{-i 2 \pi \frac{k n}{N}} \) is a complex exponential function that represents the basis functions of the Fourier transform.
+In this context, \( i \) is the imaginary unit (\( i = \sqrt{-1} \)), and \( k = 0, 1, \dots, N-1 \) represents the frequency indices.
+The purpose of the DFT is to convert the original time-domain signal into its frequency components, which are represented by the complex values \( X_k \).
+These components contain the amplitude and phase information of the signal at different frequencies.
+After applying the algorithm, the Fourier transformation generated a set of complex numbers that represent the signal’s frequency components.
+This data was then processed to generate two derived features: skewness and kurtosis.